cfchou/hakyll_site/posts/2013-05-11-polyglot-canbuildfrom.md

     CBF     ---     CanBuildFrom
     GCBF    ---     GenericCanBuildFrom

-`QLike`, as many XXXLike's in the collection library(so called __implementation traits__), provides the default and general implementation for many functions which make use of `CBF/CanBuildFrom`.
+`QLike`, as many XXXLike's in the collection library are so called __implementation traits__).
+It provides the default and general implementation for many functions which make use of `CBF`.

     class CBF[-Fr, -Elm, +To]